KospY/BasSDK/Components/Guides/Shader/LitMoss.md

 ### MOES and MODS

 Mode allows you to swap between MOES and MODs:
-- Mode 0 - MODS (Metallic, AO, Detail, Smoothness)
+- MODS (Metallic, AO, Detail, Smoothness)
-- Mode 1 - MOES (Metallic, AO, Emission, Smoothness)
+- MOES (Metallic, AO, Emission, Smoothness)

 The order of MOES/MODS goes in order of RGBA for packed textures.
 You put your MOES/MODS map inside the `Metallic Map` field.
 Ensure that it is Mode 1 for weapons, so they accept weapon imbue.

 {: .note}
-For imbue to be supported, `Use Emission` does not need to be supported.
+For imbue to be supported, `Use Emission` does not need to be enabled.
+This is done at runtime, and will be overwritten when imbue is set on the weapon.

 For a video guide on making a MOES texture in Substance Painter, see [this Tutorial](https://youtu.be/H4-o27IbeGM)